chakraborty-arnab/DataScience/README.md

+# Data Science Python Notebooks
+:notebook: Repository containing *Google Colab & Kaggle* Notebooks

-# Kaggle Compilation
+## Kaggle Compilation
-:rocket: For seamlessly executions without any interruptions, run the notebooks on Kaggle
+:rocket: For seamlessly executions of the Kaggle Notebooks without any interruptions, run the notebooks on Kaggle